rsmp-nordic/rsmp_core/rst/rsmp.rst

  Communication with the object is made using exchange of signals, e.g. commands, status and alarms.

- An object may also be equivalent of a physical equipment.
-E.g. camera, but could also be abstract such as an algorithm.
+ An object can represent physical equipment or abstract concepts E.g. a camera, a control flow alorithm or a group of signs.

- An object is identified using the objects component id.
-Please note that an object is not necessarily the same thing as an NTS object.
+ An object is identified using the objects component id. *Please note that an object is not necessarily the same thing as an NTS object.*

 **Aggregated object**
  An aggregated object consists of one or many other objects.